Is your writing process working for you?

 How did your life change?
 Perhaps you gave up your day job.
 Or you moved house…

 2. How did you do it?
 Reverse engineer your success

-From your daydream, make a list of your accomplishments by the end of 2020.
+From your daydream, make a list of your accomplishments last year.

 Take your top three accomplishments, and reverse engineer them.

 Here’s how.
-Grab a sheet of paper, or use a printed calendar showing all twelve months of 2020.
+Grab a sheet of paper, or use a printed calendar showing the next 12 months.

 Working backwards with three of your accomplishments, plot activities and achievements on your calendar.

 For example, let’s say that one of your novels cracked the Kindle Top Ten list in last year.
 Working backward:

 - December: made the Top Ten list with Novel X!